-Free fatty acid (FFA) content was determined following A.O.A.C.
-(1960).
-Oil samples were heated with a mixture of 95% ethanol and ether (1:1, v/v), cooled, and titrated against 0.1 N KOH using phenolphthalein as an indicator.
+The free fatty acid (FFA) content was determined following A.O.A.C.
+(1960) method.
+The oil samples were heated with a mixture of 95% ethanol and ether (1:1, v/v), then cooled and titrated with 0.1 N KOH using phenolphthalein as an indicator.